 Many book bloggers review digital copies of books.
-Check out this Photoshop tutorial for book blogging to learn how to create a clear bookstagram picture.
+Check out this Photoshop tutorial for book blogging to learn how to create a clear bookstagram picture on your eReader.

 Not all book bloggers and bookstagrammers are pro photographers.
 I should know.
 Some days, my pictures rock.
 Call it a small miracle.
 Other days, they just suck the last wine drop dry.
 I can write, entertain…and drink wine.
 Unfortunately, while I own a stellar Canon, I am not the best picture taker or photo editor.